Russia’s claim of Mariupol’s capture fuels concern for prisoners of war

 In its morning operational report, the Ukrainian military general staff reported heavy fighting in much of eastern Ukraine, including the areas of Sievierodonetsk, Bakhmut and Avdiivka.

-After failing to capture Kyiv, Russia focused its offensive on the country’s eastern industrial heartland.
+The city is critical to Russia’s objective of capturing all of eastern Ukraine and saw fierce fighting last month after Moscow’s troops backed off from Kyiv.

-The Russia-backed separatists have controlled parts of the Donbas region since 2014 and Moscow wants to expand the territory under its control.
+Elsewhere in eastern Ukraine, the governor of the region of Luhansk, Serhii Haidai, said the only functioning hospital in the city of Sievierodonestsk had just three doctors and supplies for 10 days.

-Ukraine’s president, Volodymyr Zelensky, said he would not launch a counterattack into Russian territory but emphasised that the Donbas region remains sovereign to Ukraine.
+Ukrainian President Volodymyr Zelensky on Saturday dismissed the idea of launching a counterattack into Russian territory but emphasised that the Donbas region remains sovereign to Ukraine.

 Speaking at a joint media conference with Portuguese Prime Minister Antonio Costa, Mr Zelensky said his forces were fighting to “liberate our territory” and the price of “tens or hundreds of thousands of lives” was too high to surrender it.